-Shares of Starbucks have been moving higher, and the company still appears to be a decent choice, but what about the rest of the industry?
-Some of its industry peers are also looking good, including The Habit Restaurants (HABT), Yum China Holdings (YUMC), and Chipotle Mexican Grill (CMG), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.
+Shares of Starbucks have been soaring, and the company still appears to be a decent choice, but what about the rest of the industry?
+Some of its industry peers are also looking good, including J. Alexander's Holdings (JAX), The Cheesecake Factory (CAKE), and Domino's Pizza (DPZ), all of which currently have a Zacks Rank of at least #2 and a VGM Score of at least B, making them well-rounded choices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report